jjjjjeb/NJAir_EDA/Historical_Air_Pollution_EDA.md

 * @mariavpatino - Victoria Patiño
 * @jjjjjeb - Jamie Bruno
 * @angievizca - Angelica Vizcaino
-* ----------

 ## Project Proposal:

-Our project is to compare air quality in New Jersey over the years.
-We will examine the relationships between Toxic Air Pollutants, where they have been found and trends in reported values ​​throughout the year and over the years that have been measured.
+We planned to analyse air quality in New Jersey over the past thirty years.
+We planned to examine the relationships between Toxic Air Pollutants in different locations throughout New Jersey, where these pollutants have been sampled, and to discover trends in reported values.

-## Finding Data:
-Process: Kaggle → Historical Air Quality → By US Environmental Protection Agency

-## Overall Questions:
+## Guiding Questions:

 1. What are some dangerous Toxic Air Pollutants to human's health?
 2. Can they befound in New Jersey?
 3. Are the levels found in New Jersey dangerous?

-## Data Source
+## Finding the data:
+Process:
+* Kaggle →
+    * EPA Historical Air Quality →
+        * US Environmental Protection Agency →

-* We used the Ambient Monitoring Archive of Hazardous Air Pollutants found at [EPA Toxics Data Archive](https://www3.epa.gov/ttn/amtic/toxdat.html#data)
+            * Ambient Monitoring Archive of Hazardous Air Pollutants found at [EPA Toxics Data Archive](https://www3.epa.gov/ttn/amtic/toxdat.html#data)

-* This had data on the following Hazardous Air Pollutants and  specific data on New Jersey
+## Final Data Source:

+We used the Ambient Monitoring Archive of Hazardous Air Pollutants because it had the best historical source of data, specifically relative to NJ.
+We then settled on the following Pollutants:
 1. Benzene
+    * Formed from both nature & human activity.
+Some industries use benzene in the process that makes paint, plastics, lubricants, rubbers, dyes, detergents, drugs, and pesticides.
+Natural sources include fires.
 2. Cadmium
+    * Occurs naturally and is released into the air in mining and smelting operatations.
+Also used in fertilizers, pigments, and batteries.
 3. Chromium
+    * Released into the air from fuel combustion and metal industries.
 4. Toluene
+    * Used to make benzene.
+Used in industry to make chemicals, rubber and plastics, in solvents, and in paints and lacquers.

+## Initial Exploration into the 'Harmful Effects' of our chosen substances:
-### Risks of hazardous exposure to these pollutants results in the following effects as dependent on level of exposure:
+### Hazardous exposure to our chosen pollutants results in the following effects as dependent on level of exposure:
 1. Cancer, including lung, kidney, bone, stomach
 2. Harm to the nervous system and brain
 3. Birth defects